kaustubhhiware/NotiFyre/README.md

 source ~/notifyre.sh
 source ~/bash-preexec.sh # as close to end as possible</pre>

 These 2 lines should be as close to the end of the file as possible.
+If you do not want to run this for each command, then add only the first line.

 The second file is written by Ryan Caloras and the source for that could be found [here](https://github.com/rcaloras/bash-preexec).
 * zsh configuration may differ(?)